Tamburasca/HarpsichordTuning/README.md

  ctrl-m diminish and increase the maximum frequency displayed in the lower frequency plot.

-On UNIX OS please consider runnin the package with sudo rights:
+On UNIX OS please consider running the package with sudo rights:
 <em>sudo python3 -m Tuning</em>, owing to
  the requirement of the keyboard module.